hauleth/hauleth/content/post/treachery-of-representation.md

 represented as dot separated 8-bit values just out of convenience.
 The same applies to SHA-1 hashes, UUIDs, etc.

-We people are great in finding patterns and simplifications, so when one sees something like:
+We people are good at finding patterns and simplifications, so when one sees something like:

 ```